-Feeding your baby can be a real pleasure.
 Whether you are breastfeeding or formula feeding, there's nothing like the togetherness and intimacy that feeding times bring.
 But some babies may sometimes bring up small amounts of food, which is known as ‘posseting’ or reflux.
-This is common and may just be a sign that your baby has had enough food.
-However, if your baby is showing signs of discomfort when feeding, there may be some other reason.
-So, let's look at some possibilities and how you might avoid or solve them.

 There are two factors that can contribute to reflux in babies.
 Firstly, their oesophagus (or food pipe) is shorter and narrower1.
 Secondly, the muscular valve at the bottom of the food pipe is not yet fully developed2.
 So, stomach acid can more easily pop out into the oesophagus.
 Unlike our stomach lining, the lining of the oesophagus in both babies and adults is not designed to withstand acid.
 Therefore, if the liquid that pops out into the oesophagus contains a lot of stomach acid, it may cause pain.

-About half of all babies have some reflux in their first three months.
+Heartburn in adults can be due to acid reflux or what is known as GORD - gastro oesophageal reflux disease, a common condition which causes acid to leak from the stomach.
+It's not uncommon in adults, but it can also affect babies and infants too.
+In fact, about half of all babies have some reflux in their first three months.
 Thankfully, this isn't all acid reflux and doesn't cause problems for many babies.
-And by 10 months, it's seen in only about 5% of babies.
-A few babies however may have acid reflux and need a little help to prevent or stop it.
-Here are some signs to look for:
+And by 10 months, it's seen in only about 5% of babies3.
+A few babies however may have acid reflux or GORD and need a little help to prevent or stop it.
+Here are some signs to look for:/p>

 If these signs occur frequently, it's advisable to have a word with your doctor (GP).

 There are two main things to consider: The food you give your baby and the way you feed your baby.